-My husband is an OB/GYN at a Cherokee-County based practice and when people at dinner parties ask him what he does, it makes sense to them.
+My husband is an OB/GYN at an Atlanta-metro based practice and when people at dinner parties ask him what he does, it makes sense to them.
 He and I work with the same body parts, but people understand (mostly) what an OB/GYN does.
 So he doesn’t get too many follow up questions except for, “Do you enjoy delivering babies?”
 (And, of course, he does!
 It’s a blessing!
 Every.
 Single.
 Time.)

 But when people ask about my job, well, mine is different.
 One of my friends actually likes to introduce me to people with, “This is Lauren, she’s a doctor of physical therapy…for the vagina.”
 I think she does it because she loves seeing people’s reactions (we all have that friend, right?
 LOL), but it honestly is a pretty clear simplified way of explaining the physical side of what I do.